svn2github/DinkSmallwoodHD/script/win_installer/readme.txt

 a specific speed, but by choosing rather snappy speed hopefully mystery island and most of them will be finishable
 * Related to the above, holding tab no longer lets you cheat by moving relatively faster than monsters
 * Playing location aware sounds on a script not attached to a sprite will no longer cause crashes (should fix crash in malachi the jerk)

+------ Change log for 1.8.5 ----------

+* Tweaked speed a bit, sort of aligned it so the cutscenes in Initiation play right